haarismian/attack_tree_project/README.md

 # Installation
 1. Ensure you have the `Python` programming language installed - if you have python 3 installed you will be using the `python3` command, if you do not, then you will use the `python` command
 2. Ensure you have the `pip` package manager installed by following the instructions on this page `https://pip.pypa.io/en/stable/installation/`
+3. It is recommended to create a virtual environment using the instructions listed here `https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/`
-3. Using the terminal navigate to the folder of the code submission with the file `requirements.txt`.
+4. Using the terminal navigate to the folder of the code submission with the file `requirements.txt`.
 This will be in the root directory
-4. Use the command `pip install -r requirements` to install all project dependencies.
+5. Use the command `pip install -r requirements` to install all project dependencies.
 These dependencies are necessary for the project to run and include things like matplotlib or networkx.
 Please see the requirements.txt file for the full details.
-5. Once all dependencies are installed, use the command `python app.py` or `python3 app.py` to run the application.
+6. Once all dependencies are installed, use the command `python app.py` or `python3 app.py` to run the application.

 # Test cases: